 Duncan Clark is Chairman and Founder of BDA China (www.bda.com), a consultancy he founded in Beijing in 1994 after 4 years as an investment banker with Morgan Stanley in London and Hong Kong.

-With over 80 professionals in Beijing, BDA is a leading adviser to institutional investors in China including private equity and hedge funds.
+Based in Beijing, BDA is a leading adviser to institutional investors in China including private equity and hedge funds.